BobbyBurt/LittleFellas/README.md

 - [ ] change size of cloud
 - [ ] character flip

+- [ ] fellas can be in a forever slide state. seems to happen when theres a lot on screen

+- [ ] investigate memory leaks.
+It seems like destroy() doesn't remove the reference, so no garbage collection

 - [ ] hover over UI feedback

 - [ ] process bg as smaller image